A guide to medicated weight loss

-Currently in the UK, the only weight loss injection available is Saxenda (sometimes referred to as liraglutide, as this is the active ingredient).
-This is available to some people on the NHS and can also be accessed privately through LloydsPharmacy.
-We'll be launching an Online Doctor Saxenda service soon, you can sign up to find out more here.
+Currently in the UK, the only weight loss injection available is Saxenda® (sometimes referred to as liraglutide, as this is the active ingredient).
+This is available to some people on the NHS, through our weight loss service and the LloydsPharmacy medicated weight loss service.

 There is also another weight loss injection, known as Wegovy®, which is due to be available in the UK in 2023.
 You can sign up to find out more about Wegovy® when it launches here.

 How weight loss injections work

 Both Saxenda® and Wegovy® work in the same way to help you lose weight – they suppress your appetite.
 This means after eating , you feel fuller for longer and generally feel less hungry.

 Saxenda® and Wegovy are injections, or ‘pens’, that you have to give yourself.
 In the case of Saxenda®, it’s a daily injection.
 Wegovy only has to be injected weekly.

 Who are weight loss injections suitable for?